-Description: At the entrance to South Pass, where water from the Mississippi River mixes with that of the gulf, stands a white skeletal tower known as the South Pass or Port Eads Lighthouse.
-Port Eads was once a bustling building camp in the 1870s, when master builder James Eads put his experimental jetties in place.
-Eads’ jetties were a remarkable success.
-By constricting the outflow of South Pass, the jetties succeeded in scouring out the channel entrance to a depth of thirty feet.
-With this increase in depth, large steamers were able to access the river safely, and thereafter millions of dollars were saved annually in maritime insurance.
+At the entrance to South Pass, where water from the Mississippi River mixes with that of the gulf, stands a white skeletal tower known as South Pass or Port Eads Lighthouse.
+Port Eads was a bustling construction camp in the 1870s, when master builder James Eads put his experimental jetties in place.
+Eads jetties were a remarkable success.
+By constricting the outflow of South Pass, the jetties succeeded in scouring out the entrance channel to a depth of thirty feet.
+With this increase in depth, large steamers were able to safely access the river, and thereafter millions of dollars were saved annually in maritime insurance.
 During the twenty years following the completion of the jetties, trade at New Orleans doubled.

-On March 3, 1831, Congress appropriated $40,000 for lighthouses to mark South Pass and Southwest Pass, and Winslow Lewis was awarded a $19,150 contract to erect the two lighthouse, along with two dwellings, and fit up the towers with his patent lamps and reflectors.
-Lewis built his tower at South Pass on Gordon’s Island, which was named after the customs collector at New Orleans.
-The light's flashing characteristic was created by placing seven lamps and reflectors on either side of a revolving chandelier.
-The lamps were first lit by Keeper Henry Heistand on May 15, 1832.
+On March 3, 1831, Congress appropriated $40,000 for lighthouses to mark South Pass and Southwest Pass, and Winslow Lewis was awarded a $19,150 contract to erect the two lighthouses, along with two dwellings, and fit up the towers with his patent lamps and reflectors.
+Lewis built his tower at South Pass on Gordons Island, named after the customs collector at New Orleans.
+The lights flashing characteristic was created by placing seven lamps and reflectors on either side of a revolving chandelier.
+Keeper Henry Heistand first lit he lamps on May 15, 1832.

-Lewis had planned to drive piles into the soft ground to provide a secure foundation for his tower.
-However, collector Martin Gordon persuaded Lewis to “float” the tower on a cross-hatched pattern of squared timbers.
-In the months following the completion of the tower, the channel at the entrance to South Pass shifted and Gordon’s Island became prone to flooding.
-In 1839, logs carried by the river struck the keeper’s dwelling, jarring it from its foundation.
+Lewis had planned to drive piles into the soft ground to provide a secure foundation for his tower, until Martin Gordon persuaded him to float the tower on a cross-hatched pattern of squared timbers.
+In the months following the completion of the tower, the channel at the entrance to South Pass shifted and Gordons Island became prone to flooding.
+In 1839, logs carried by the river struck the keepers dwelling, jarring it from its foundation.
 The lighthouse also suffered damage and was subsequently declared a total loss.
-A storm in 1841 erased all signs of the station’s existence.
+A storm in 1841 erased all signs of the stations existence.

 Lewis was tapped to build a replacement for his masonry tower at South Pass.
 This time an octagonal wooden tower was constructed, with the thought that it could easily be moved if erosion threatened.
-The lighthouse was painted with the station’s signature black band, and the lighting apparatus from the original tower was used.
-The tower, completed in June of 1842, never had to be moved, as after just five years of service it was so decayed that yet another replacement was required.
+The lighthouse was painted with the stations signature black band, and the lighting apparatus from the original tower was reused.
+The tower, completed in June 1842, never had to be moved, as after just five years of service it was so decayed that yet another replacement was required.

 On March 3, 1879, Congress provided $50,000 for a first-order lighthouse at South Pass.
 Borings were made to determine the necessary character of the foundation, and then four months were spent building a suitable foundation.
 A hexagonal tower, originally intended for Trinity Shoal, was erected at South Pass with a two-story, iron-clad, dwelling built into its base.
 The new South Pass Lighthouse stood 100 feet southeast of its predecessor and employed a first-order Fresnel lens to produce a white flash every five seconds at a focal plane of 105 feet.
 The light was placed in operation on August 25, 1881, and the old wooden tower was subsequently torn down.